Scribe vs Tango vs Guidde vs Vidocu: Best AI Documentation Tool in 2026

 The Bottom Line

-The documentation tool landscape in 2026 has split into two camps: capture tools (Scribe, Tango) that record your clicks in real time, and video documentation platforms (Guidde, Vidocu) that produce richer, multi-format output.
+The documentation tool landscape in 2026 has split into two camps.
+Video documentation platforms (Vidocu, Guidde) produce richer, multi-format output, while capture tools (Scribe, Tango) record your clicks in real time.

+If you need video with AI voiceover and multi-language support, Vidocu and Guidde are the real contenders, with Vidocu being the only one that lets you skip the extension entirely and work with videos you've already recorded.
 If text and screenshots are enough, Scribe and Tango are mature, reliable options.
-If you need video with AI voiceover and multi-language support, Guidde and Vidocu are the real contenders — with Vidocu being the only one that lets you skip the extension entirely and work with videos you've already recorded.

 The best way to decide?
 Try Vidocu's free tools with one of your existing videos and see what comes out.
 No install, no extension, no commitment.